min2ha/ukwa-site/content/target/16900/index.en.md

   "subject": "UK General Election 2015"
 }

-# Action with Communities in Rural England (ACRE): Our manifesto

 ACRE (Action with Communities in Rural England) is the national body for the 38 rural community councils who make up the ACRE Network.